mlarocque22/stock_text_files/README.md

 Inside the Penny_Stocks folder there are multiple text files which just show every NYSE stock under a set price threshold

-Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE under a set price threshold that support options
+Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE under a set price threshold that also support options

 Inside the Indsustry folder there are 3 types of text files.